There are not many carnivore lifestyle adherents who do not love a good steak - and the filet mignon is the queen of steaks.

 Quick Summary

-- Filet mignon is a mild, tender cut of meat that is filled with nutrients
+- Filet mignon is a mild, tender cut of meat that is filled with nutrients.

 Protein In Filet Mignon

-A 3 oz serving size of filet mignon yields 23 grams of protein.
+A 3 oz suggested serving size of filet mignon yields 23 grams of protein.
 That is 46% of the daily recommended intake for protein (based on a 2000-calorie diet).

 Amino acids are the building blocks of protein and are necessary for many bodily functions, including muscle growth and repair.